ProSasha6738/MCClassrock-Launcher/README.md

 Requirements:
 Only Windows (MCClassrock not tested on Windows 7-8.1)

-About me: I am beginning programmer, in first I learning Python, that's why development MCClasswork will be difficult.
+About me: I am beginning programmer, I learning Python.
 (Sorry if text in English may be incorrrectly.)